 Spring:

 For lay students, field work placements will be the responsibility of Saint Vincent Seminary’s Director of Pastoral Formation.
-Students doing field work in the area of secondary education will need to do this during the course of a normal academic year and not during the summer.
+Students doing field work in secondary education will need to do this during a normal academic year and not during the summer.

-Integration Seminar: To complete this degree students will meet together to discuss and evaluate their field work experience.
-This course will ask each student to produce a 5000 word paper (circa 20 pages) displaying the students command of Catholic pastoral theology and its application to the pastoral need he has identified in his field assignment and the solution or program he has prepared and implemented in EM 760 Field Work II.
-This work should reflect an understanding of the theological principles guiding the Catholic faith tradition and how these are experienced in the practical order of a person’s and a community’s life of faith.
-The student is expected to articulate his role as an ordained deacon or lay minister in this description.
+Integration Seminar: To complete this degree, students will meet to discuss and evaluate their field work experience.
+This course will ask each student to produce a 5,000-word paper (circa 20 pages) that addresses how their field work experience fostered general integration in the formational process and displays the student’s command of Catholic pastoral theology and its application to the pastoral need identified in the field assignment and the solution or program prepared and implemented in EM 760 Field Work II.
+This work should reflect an understanding of the theological principles guiding the Catholic faith tradition and how they are experienced in the practical order of a person’s and a community’s life of faith.
+Students are expected to articulate their role as ordained deacons or lay ministers in this description.
 A bibliography of theological and pastoral sources with appropriate citations in the text is expected to support the presentation.

-Thesis Option: For Lay Students Only: Lay students who are not taking this degree for any future active pastoral ministry may opt to write a thesis (EM 770) instead of taking Field Work I & II (EM 755 and 760).
-Those who choose this option will also have to take one additional elective course from the Seminary’s regular course schedule, including elective offerings from the other M.A. areas of concentration to replace EM 765: Integration Seminar (students are free to take this elective any time after their first two semesters of study).
+Thesis Option: For Lay Students Only: Lay students who are not taking this degree for any future active pastoral ministry may opt to write a thesis (EM 770) instead of taking Field Work I and II (EM 755 and 760).
+Those who choose this option must also take one additional elective course from the Seminary’s regular course schedule, including elective offerings from the other M.A. areas of concentration to replace EM 765: Integration Seminar (students are free to take this elective any time after their first two semesters of study).